CommonAccord/Cmacc-Org/Doc/S/About/CCL/Solution_0.md

 Ti=Solution

-0.sec=Add open-source codified legal documents to the {HLP} open-source automation platform:
+0.sec=Add open-source codified legal documents to blockchain automation platforms:

 1.sec=Codify legal documents and records using the "Cmacc" data model and the tools of open source;